pomerium/pomerium/docs/docs/topics/mutual-auth.md

 E[/Hacker/] --x B
 ```

-In this way, we've applied a zero-trust security model to the application layer of our infrastructure's network model.
+In this way, we've applied a zero trust security model to the application layer of our infrastructure's network model.
 You can see JWT verification in practice with our [Grafana] integration guide.

 ## mTLS: Protocol-based Mutual Authentication